b-turchyn/g-man/README.md

   Team Fortress 2.
 These games provide a bunch of good content that is required for most mods in Garry's Mod.
 * Mounts the other games into Garry's Mod.
-* Starts up the server in its own Tmux session (in session `gmod:0.0`)
+* Starts up the server in its own Tmux session (in session `gmod:0.0`, by default)

 TODO
 ====

-* Automatically install Prop Hunt (because Prop Hunt is awesome).
+* Support other App IDs and allow for them to be added into the mount.cfg file.
 Warranty
 ========